Lilanga/astrovim-user/Readme.md

 # Astrovim user configurations

-This repository contains my personal configurations using for Neovide based on [AstroNvim](www.github.com/AstroNvim/AstroNvim) V4.
+This repository contains my personal configurations using for Neovide based on [AstroNvim](www.github.com/AstroNvim/AstroNvim) V5.
-Updated to support Neovim 0.10.0 and AstroNvim 4.
+Updated to support Neovim 0.10.0+ and AstroNvim 5.
 For the original AstroNvim configurations, please refer to the [AstroNvim](www.github.com/AstroNvim/AstroNvim) repository.
-AstroNvim 3 configurations are available in the astrovim3 branch.
+Previous versions are available in respective branches (astrovim3, astrovim4).

 ## Installation